 The keyword difficulty score in Semrush uses several calculations for:

-• Median number of referring domains directing traffic to the ranking URLs
+• The median number of referring domains directing traffic to the ranking URLs

 • Median ratio of dofollow / nofollow links to these URLs